derfloh205/CraftSim/Util/API_README.md

 ### recipeData:SetEquippedProfessionGearSet()

-Sets the recipeData's professionGearSet to the currently equipped profession gear for this recipe's profession
+Sets the recipeData's professionGearSet to the currently equipped profession gear for this recipe's profession.
+Automatically calls Update()

+### Example

+An example that uses CraftSim's API to fetch a recipeData object, optimizes gear and reagents for profit (using inspiration breakpoints) and then prints the resulting profit

+    local recipeData = CraftSimAPI:GetRecipeData(367713)
+    recipeData:OptimizeProfit(true)
+    local averageProfit = recipeData:GetAverageProfit()
+    print(averageProfit)